LoginRadius/docs/content/tutorial/dotnet-webforms/index.md

 ![alt_text](../../assets/blog-common/theme-customization.png "image_tooltip")

-To preview your theme and content, click the **Go to your Login Page** link highlighted on the above screen.
+To preview your theme and content, click the **Go to your Login Page** link as highlighted on the above screen.

 > There are various features already configured on your Auth Page, such as Email and Password Login, User Registration, Forgot Password, and Remember Password.